Agile Growth Corp. (NASDAQ:AGGRU) Short Interest Down 14.6% in September

 Agile Growth Corp.
-(NASDAQ:AGGRU) was the target of a large drop in short interest in the month of September.
-As of September 15th, there was short interest totalling 3,500 shares, a drop of 14.6% from the August 31st total of 4,100 shares.
-Based on an average trading volume of 20,300 shares, the short-interest ratio is presently 0.2 days.
-Approximately 0.0% of the shares of the company are short sold.
+(NASDAQ:AGGRU) saw a significant decrease in short interest in September.
+As of September 15th, there was short interest totalling 3,500 shares, a decrease of 14.6% from the August 31st total of 4,100 shares.
+Based on an average daily trading volume, of 20,300 shares, the short-interest ratio is currently 0.2 days.
+Approximately 0.0% of the company’s shares are sold short.

 Agile Growth Corp. is a blank check company.
 The company was incorporated in 2021 and is based in Newton, Massachusetts.